EVIDENCE

 - Changing Guidelines

-- New evidence can overturn old practices (e.g., hormone replacement therapy risks).
+- New evidence can overturn established practices (e.g., the risks of hormone replacement therapy).

 How to Evaluate Reliable Medical Evidence